 - Completed by a licensed/credentialed evaluator

-- A description of past accommodations and services as well as recommendations for accommodations going forward.
-This could include auxiliary aids, assistive devices, support services, and accommodations, including their effectiveness in alleviating functional impacts of the disability.
+- Recommendations for accommodations going forward.
+This could include auxiliary aids, assistive devices, support services, and accommodations,

 - Documentation that is purchased off the internet rarely supports the determination of services

-Provision of accommodation in another setting does not mean an accommodation can be provided in the university setting, but having this information is helpful to us in making reasonable decisions about services and accommodations.
+Provision of an accommodation in another setting (for example in K-12 education) does not mean an accommodation is reasonable in the university setting.
+However, having this information is helpful to OSAA in making determinations regarding eligibility and reasonable accommodations.

-The final determination for the current status of the documentation rests with the institution.
+The final determination for eligibility rests with OSAA.
 All documentation must be presented in advance of the requested accommodation.

 Please note that in order to communicate with 3rd parties (I.e., parents, guardians, providers, etc.) OSAA must have a signed Release of Information on file.